What Is Financial Planning? Here’s What You Need to Know

 7. Plan for Retirement

 Saving for the future can be one of the more difficult tasks to accomplish in personal finance.
 You have competing priorities, things you want to buy, and events you would like to attend today.
 Why defer savings into the future?
-Well, planning for retirement is one of those financial planning elements that helps people boost their confidence, financial security, and overall net worth.
+Planning well for retirement is one of those financial planning elements that helps people boost their confidence, financial security, and overall net worth.

 There are many ways to begin saving for retirement, and you may already have access to some of these plans:

-Traditional IRA: A Traditional IRA also allows you to save pre-tax dollars toward retirement, although these are not employer-sponsored.
+• Traditional IRAs allow you to save pre-tax dollars toward retirement, although they are not employer-sponsored.
 You can set up a Traditional IRA with your online brokerage account.
-The Traditional IRA contribution limit for the tax year 2023 is $6,500 ($7,500 for savers 50 and older).
-In 2024 the contribution limit rises to $7,000 ($8,000 for savers 50 and older).
+The contribution limit for the tax year 2024 is $7,000 ($8,000 for savers 50 and older).

-Roth IRA: A Roth IRA is a bit different from a 401(k) and Traditional IRA because with a Roth IRA, you contribute post-tax dollars.
+• Roth IRAs are a bit different from 401(k)s and Traditional IRAs because with a Roth IRA, you contribute post-tax dollars.
 The good news is that you are not taxed on your earnings or retirement withdrawals from a Roth IRA.
 Like a Traditional IRA, you can set up a Roth IRA with your online brokerage account.
-The Roth IRA contribution limit for the tax year 2023 is also $6,500 ($7,500 for savers 50 and older).
-In 2024, the contribution limit rises to $7,000 ($8,000 for savers 50 and older).
+The Roth IRA contribution limit for the tax year 2024 is $7,000 ($8,000 for savers 50 and older).

 The key to saving for retirement is to start as soon as possible.
 The earlier you start, the less you must save due to compounding interest.
 By investing now, you can sit back and watch your retirement savings grow.